MarkusPic/ehyd_tools/README.md

 © [Institute of Urban Water Management and Landscape Water Engineering](https://www.tugraz.at), [Graz University of Technology](https://www.tugraz.at/home/) and [Markus Pichler](mailto:markus.pichler@tugraz.at)

 # eHYD Tools
-Diverse tools to export and analyse the >10a rain time series from the [ehyd.gv.at](https://ehyd.gv.at) platform
+Various tools for exporting and analyzing >10a rain time-series from the [ehyd.gv.at](https://ehyd.gv.at) platform of the Austian government.

-If you are interested in a heavy rain analysis like on *Kostra*, take a look at my other python package [intensity_duration_frequency_analysis](https://github.com/MarkusPic/intensity_duration_frequency_analysis) which is compatible with this package.
+If you are interested in a statistical heavy rain analysis like on *(Ö)Kostra*, take a look at my other python package [intensity_duration_frequency_analysis](https://github.com/MarkusPic/intensity_duration_frequency_analysis) which is compatible with this package.

 # Install